Robert C. Alaniz, PhD

-About Robert Alaniz
+About Robert C. Alaniz

 Dr. Alaniz received his Bachelor of Science from Texas A&M University, doctorate degree from the University of Washington in immunology and completed his postdoctoral training at the University of Washington in microbial pathogenesis in 2007.

 Dr. Alaniz has had his work published in the Journal of Immunology, Nature Communications, Cell Reports and the Proceedings of the National Academy of Sciences.